Matt Kean: Political career

-Matt Kean was involved in a sexting scandal in February 2018, texting Liberal MP Eleni Petinos to seek sexual intercourse while at the same time involved in a relationship with an adviser in Prime Minister Malcolm Turnbull's office, Caitlin Keage.
-Ms Keage subsequently shared the illicit text messages with the media, describing it as predatory behaviour by Kean.
+Kean was involved in a sexting scandal in February 2018, texting Liberal MP Eleni Petinos to seek sexual intercourse while at the same time involved in a relationship with an adviser in Prime Minister Malcolm Turnbull's office, Caitlin Keage.
+Keage subsequently shared the illicit text messages with the media, describing it as predatory behaviour by Kean.
 NSW Premier Gladys Berejiklian described Kean's conduct as extremely disappointing and Kean apologised in a media statement.
-This followed an earlier relationship scandal involving Kean in 2016, when a former partner said on Facebook, then retracted, that Kean had been “screwing” one of Turnbull's advisers.
+This followed an earlier relationship scandal involving Kean in 2016, when a former partner said on Facebook, then retracted, that Kean had been "screwing" one of Turnbull's advisers.

 Kean was sued for defamation by car dealer Bevin Clayton, who alleged Kean falsely described him as dishonest and untrustworthy in social media posts.

 Following the resignation of Berejiklian, Dominic Perrottet was elected as leader of the Liberal Party of New South Wales and sworn in as Premier.
 Kean was selected by Perrottet to succeed him as Treasurer of New South Wales, and was sworn in on 5 October 2021.
-In a December 2021 rearrangement of the Perrottet minister, Kean was appointed as Minister for Energy, and retained the portfolio of Treasurer.
+In a December 2021 rearrangement of the Perrottet ministry, Kean was appointed as Minister for Energy, and retained the portfolio of Treasurer.

-Kean has said that NSW, which currently generates 70% of its electricity from coal, can stop using coal-fired power by 2030, but environmental activists point to the continued approval of new coal mines in NSW as making this unlikely, and have argued that NSW will struggle to reach its target of net zero emissions by 2050.
+Kean has said that NSW, which as of 2021 generated 70% of its electricity from coal, can stop using coal-fired power by 2030, but environmental activists point to the continued approval of new coal mines in NSW as making this unlikely, and have argued that NSW will struggle to reach its target of net zero emissions by 2050.

 Kean has been described as a moderate Liberal, and is considered to be the leader of the moderate faction of the New South Wales Liberals.

+On 18 June 2024 Kean announced his intention to resign from the New South Wales Parliament and announced he would be moving to the private sector energy industry; Kean's resignation triggered a by-election in Kean's Hornsby seat in state parliament.

+Post-political career

+On 24 June 2024 Kean was appointed chair of the Climate Change Authority by Prime Minister Anthony Albanese, working to provide advice to the Australian federal government about climate policy.

+Since becoming the chair of the Climate Change Authority Kean has publicly admitted that he is a skeptic of nuclear power generation, which the federal opposition Coalition advocated for under the leadership of Peter Dutton.

+In August 2024, Kean joined the climate investment company Wollemi Capital to work in a senior role.